saeid-p/java-reference/README.md

 This produces a file called "EntryPoint.class", which we can then run as follows:
 `$ java EntryPoint`

+If the command requires command-line arguments, add them after the <jar-path>.
+For example:
+`$ java -jar <jar-path> arg1 arg2 arg3`

 - The source filename "EntryPoint.java" must match the class name in the source file.
     - If they don't match, you will get a compilation error.
 - The bytecode filename "EntryPoint.class" corresponds to the classname.